Camp Good Mourning!

 When We Do It

-Camp Good Mourning! offers these FREE fun-filled programs in the SPRING and FALL seasons because we understand that grieving is not limited to the summer months.
+Camp Good Mourning! offers these FREE fun-filled programs in the SPRING and FALL seasons to fill the gaps in services because we understand that grieving is not limited to the summer months.

 How We Do it

-Through the generosity of compassionate and giving friends, and hundreds of dedicated, enthusiastic, and thoroughly trained volunteers . . . like YOU!
+Through the generosity of compassionate and giving friends, and hundreds of dedicated, enthusiastic, and thoroughly trained team members . . . like YOU!

 Why We Do It

-• 1 in 12 Americans will lose a parent or sibling by the age of 18.
+• 1 in 12 Americans will experience the death of a parent or sibling by the age of 18.

 • In a study of 11 – 16 year olds, 78% stated that at least one of their close relatives or friends have passed away.